 How ‘Big Data’ findings can help improve policing

-A Q&A with UND Assistant Professor Jon Maskaly, whose criminal-justice research focuses on policing and police-community relations
+A Q&A with Jon Maskaly, whose research and courses focus on contemporary policing and police-community relations

 With his research and courses at the University of North Dakota, Jon Maskaly is at the academic – and practical – forefront of a critical national topic: policing.

 Maskaly, who earned his Ph.D. degree in criminology from the University of South Florida in 2014, arrived in Grand Forks last year after teaching at the University of Illinois at Chicago and University of Texas at Dallas, among other institutions.

 He has written four book chapters and dozens of research papers on police integrity and misconduct as well as police-community relations, often taking a big-data approach to his studies.
 At UND, Assistant Professor of Criminal Justice Maskaly also teaches classes such as Introduction to Policing and an advanced course titled Police Role in Society.

 UND Today recently talked with Maskaly about researching and teaching policing in a time when civil and political unrest has sharpened the country’s focus on the role police play – and should play – in society.

 The below Q&A has been edited for length and clarity.

 Last year, we saw policing and racial issues come to the fore of the national discourse.
 How has it been teaching courses that delve into some of these topics?